-With golf courses reopening, many are facing unprecedented economic challenges.
-While the majority of golf course owners are focusing on generating immediate cash flow, perhaps the pandemic has created a unique opportunity to ask, “How is golf going to evolve over the need decade and what are the implications for a golf course owner’s long-term survival?”
+With golf courses reopening since May, many are generating impressive cash flow.
+Perhaps the pandemic has created a unique opportunity to ask, “How is golf going to evolve over the need decade and what are the implications for a golf course owner’s long-term survival?”

 With the help of some industry leaders — Eddie Ainsworth, PGA Executive Director, Colorado PGA; Mike Cutler, Billy Casper Golf Management; Jim Hajek, PGA, Director of Golf at Fossil Trace; Mark Pfingston, PGA, Director of Golf at Golf Club at Bear Dance; and Del Ratcliffe, PGA of Ratcliffe Golf Services — we collectively speculated as to how the golf experience might evolve along the 16 customer touchpoints on the “assembly line of golf.”